DFE-Digital/register-trainee-teachers/docs/support_playbook.md

 * This can happen when there is a mismatch between the date of birth that Register holds for the trainee vs what DQT holds (we send both TRN and DOB to DQT to match trainees)

-* I've also seen this error come up when the trainee's TRN is inactive on the DQT side
+* I’ve also seen this error come up when the trainee’s TRN is inactive on the DQT side

-Speak with the DQT team to work out if it's one of the above issues.
+Speak with the DQT team to work out if it’s one of the above issues.
 Align the date of birth on both services and re-run the job.

 ### 400 error